clearpath-docs/ROS-Sphinx-Tutorials/doc/Creating publisher.rst

 .. image:: graphics/huskycords.png
   :scale: 75%

 These lines calculate the random linear x and angular z values that will be sent to Husky.
+Linear values are expressed in **m/s**, and angular values are expresed in **rad/s**.

 .. code-block:: c